Fritz Frauenheim: Post war

 After the end of the war Frauenheim spent eight months in Allied captivity before being released.
-Frauenheim for almost 20 years until his death worked at the Mobil Oil AG in the Federal Republic of Germany.
-His last position was a member of the board and head of the department of Marine Transportation and Pipelines.
+For almost 20 years until his death, Frauenheim worked at the Mobil Oil AG in the Federal Republic of Germany.
+His last position was as a member of the board and head of the department of Marine Transportation and Pipelines.
 He died in Hamburg on 28 September 1969, aged 57.